mathspp/mathspp/pages/05.about/default.en.md

 Finally, if you believe in the quality and importance of this project, and/or if you would like to make a material contribution to help support the costs of running this project ad-free, you can consider [buying me a slice of pizza 🍕][bmc].

+### Wall of love

+Here are some nice things people have to say about my content, my teaching, my newsletter, and my books:

+<script type="text/javascript" src="https://testimonial.to/js/iframeResizer.min.js"></script>
+<iframe id="testimonialto-carousel-all-mathspp-insider-newsletter-tag-all-dark" src="https://embed-v2.testimonial.to/carousel/all/mathspp-insider-newsletter?theme=dark&autoplay=off&showmore=on&one-row=on&same-height=on&tag=all" frameborder="0" scrolling="no" width="100%"></iframe>
+<script type="text/javascript">iFrameResize({log: false, checkOrigin: false}, "#testimonialto-carousel-all-mathspp-insider-newsletter-tag-all-dark");</script>

+If you want to add your testimonial to the wall of love, you can:

+ - tweet your testimonial and tag me ([@mathsppblog][twitter]); or
+ - add your text/video testimonial in [this page][collect-testimonials].

 ### The technologies used